bonjorno7/3dn-bip/docs/reference.md

 ```
 new():
     Description:
-        Return a new preview collection.
+        Create a new preview collection.
-        An example of this would be to group the collections according to
-        function, you can choose to have a gallery with images that have a
-        maximum resolution of 128px by 128px and lazy loading enabled would be
-        used in a browser with a large volume of images.
-On the other hand, you
-        may have need for a hero image of 1024px by 1024px, and you'd create a
-        separate collection for this.

     Arguments:
-        max_size (tuple): The maximum size of previews to be held by the class
+        max_size (tuple): The maximum preview dimensions to be held by the
-            instance, any images that are greater than this size will be resized
+            collection.
+Any images that are greater than this size will be
-            if Pillow is present.
-The default value is (128, 128).
+            resized.
+The parameter is considered if Pillow is installed.
+The
+            default value is (128, 128).
         lazy_load (bool): Set whether to use lazy or eager loading.
 The default
             value is True.